cosmicvarta/cosmicvarta.github.io/_pages/career_help.md

 - International Centre for Theoretical Sciences, Tata Institute of Fundamental Research, Bangalore
 - Physics Department, Faculty of Science, The Maharaja Sayajirao University of Baroda, Vadodara
 - Savitribai Phule Pune University, Pune
+- School of Studies in Physics and Astrophysics, Pt.
+Ravishankar Shukla University, Raipur
 - UM-DAE Centre for Excellence in Basic Sciences, Mumbai